DhruvinPatel78/Parks-Seeker/README.md

-# Getting Started with Create React App
+# Parks Seeker Test App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: